MetOffice/CDDS/docs/operational_procedure/cmip7.md

         rm -rf input output
     ```

-    3. Run `cylc clean (workflow name)` using the name of the workflow you want to tear down.
+    3. Run `cylc clean (workflow name)` using the name of the workflow from this round of processing.

     The teardown process is now complete.